Last updated: October 13, 2020

 If weather permits, try to get a seat outside at the front of the vessel for the best views.
 Otherwise, pick one side of the vessel on the trip to Manly, and grab a seat on the other side when returning to Circular Quay.

-There are lots of things to do in Manly, with several beaches, tons of cafes and restaurants and great walking tracks to enjoy, such as the Manly to Spit Bridge walk and the Manly North Head circuit track as part of the Manly Scenic Walkway.
+There are lots of things to do in Manly, with several beaches, tons of cafes and restaurants and great walking tracks to enjoy.
+Both the Manly to Spit Bridge walk and the Manly North Head walk are two beautiful hikes.

 |Circular Quay to Manly|